MicrosoftDocs/dynamics365smb-docs/financials/bi-how-analyze-data-dimension.md

 3. Select the line with the relevant analysis view.
 4. Choose the **Update** action.

+> [!TIP]
-**Tip**: If you select the **Update on Posting** check box on an analysis view card, the view is automatically updated when an involved transaction is posted.
+>   If you select the **Update on Posting** check box on an analysis view card, the view is automatically updated when an involved transaction is posted.

+> [!NOTE]
-**Note**: To update some or all analysis views at the same time, you must use the **Update Analysis Views** batch job.
+>   To update some or all analysis views at the same time, you must use the **Update Analysis Views** batch job.

 ## See Also
 [Business Intelligence](bi.md)